-The plants form fleshy rosettes, and you will notice a similarity between Aeoniums and several other succulent plants, most noticeably Echeveria and Sempervivum.
+The plants form fleshy rosettes, and you will notice a similarity between Aeoniums and several other succulents, most noticeably Echeveria and Sempervivum.
 Aeoniums can be low growers or branched plants that grow into shrubs.

 Water: Aeoniums do not like hot or dry weather.
-They may go dormant in summer and do not require any water, except in arid conditions.
-In extreme heat, their leaves will curl, to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool (65–75˚F / 18–24˚C) and damp.
+In summer, they may go dormant and do not require any water, except in arid conditions.
+In extreme heat, their leaves will curl to prevent excessive water loss.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool and damp, 65 to 75 ˚F (18 to 24˚C).
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or two (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 Soil: A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
 If you grow them in containers, repot every 2 to 3 years with fresh potting soil.

-If you have the proper growing conditions, Aeonium will take care of themselves and thrive on neglect.
+If you have the proper growing conditions, Aeoniums will take care of themselves and thrive on neglect.
 Otherwise, your major task will be moving them from hot sun to shade and back again or moving them indoors when the temperature drops too low.

 Aeoniums have underdeveloped root systems since they store their water in their leaves and stems.
 They can produce roots along their stems, which you may notice if the plant gets pot bound or the stems fall and touch the soil.
-Leggy branches do tend to fall over and snap off from the weight of the rosettes.
+Leggy branches tend to fall over and snap off from the weight of the rosettes.
 If this happens, you can repot the broken stem.

 Most Aeoniums die after flowering.
 If the plant has produced side shoots, they will live on.
 If not, the entire plant will die off.
 You can start new plants from the seed.